How we do marketing and comms at dxw

 Why I wanted to work at dxw

 dxw does lots of great work.
 We help build things that make a difference to people (we help with strategy and capability building too) and you can see the positive impact that has.
-In dxw cyber, we have a new business that’s helping organisations to operate their digital services securely.
 We also have a very talented and diverse team, and a refreshingly open and inclusive culture.

 Like so many others, it felt a natural place for me to come to.